JoseSK999/floresta-docs/src/ch02-02-bestchain-and-diskblockheader.md

 - `depth`: The number of blocks pilled after the genesis block (i.e., the height of the tip).
 - `validation_index`: The `BlockHash` up to which we have validated the chain.
 - `alternative_tips`: A vector of fork tip `BlockHash`es with a chance of becoming the best chain.
-- `assume_valid_index`: Height occupied by the assume-valid block (up to which we don't validate scripts).

 Filename: pruned_utreexo/chainstore.rs